 I went to my first free class and was given a heart rate monitor to use.
 It fit on my wrist like a watch or Fitbit.
-The instructor’s name was Jess and she was very informative, encouraging and guided us in a positive manner and helped ensure I was keeping proper form.
-I was advised the workouts would be different day to day.
-The workouts are broken up into two halfs and sometimes even thirds.
+The instructor’s name was Jess and she was very informative and encouraging as she guided us in a positive manner and helped ensure I was keeping proper form.
+I was advised the workouts would be different day-to-day.
+The workouts are broken up into two halves and sometimes even thirds.
 Each portion has several blocks.
-(Sections) This helps the time go fast and keeps me from getting burned out or bored.
-There’s a big screen where you can track your heart rate and see if you’re getting into that Orange zone “sweetspot”, as I call it.
+(Sections.)
+This helps the time go fast and keeps me from getting burned out or bored.
+There’s a big screen where you can track your heart rate and see if you’re getting into that Orange zone “sweet spot,” as I call it.

-For the first 16 days Ive belonged to Orange Theory I’ve attended 10 classes.
-I had my husband take what to me is an embarrassing photo of me in my bikini at day 1, and at the 2 week mark.
-I am noticing some change in the pictures however my weight went up the first two weeks.
+For the first 16 days I’ve belonged to Orangetheory, I’ve attended ten classes.
+I had my husband take what to me is an embarrassing photo of me in my bikini on Day 1, and at the two-week mark.
+I am noticing some change in the pictures however, my weight went up the first two weeks.
 So I really need to avoid the scale.
-I feel stronger, my muscles feel tighter and people ask if clothes are looser.
+I feel stronger, my muscles feel tighter, and people ask if clothes are looser.
 They are not really yet because they’re tightest in my mid area and that’s always the last section I lose.
 So I will continue be patient and trust in the classes.